-Guild Dethrone is an in-game system that allows an active guild member to take leadership from an inactive guild master.
-This is to encourage guild activity by giving players a way to promote a new leader if theirs has been absent for an extended period of time.
+Guild Master Dethrone allows an active guild member to claim leadership from a guild master who has been absent for an extended period of time.

-Note: The 90-day timer only considers the login activity of the guild leader character, not the account that the character is on.
-Logging into other characters on the same account will not reset the timer.
+Note: The 90-day timer only considers the login activity of the guild master character, not the account that the character is on.
+Logging in to other characters on the same account does not reset the timer.

-Note: It may be possible for characters lower than the third rank down from Guild Master to see the notification.
+Note: It may be possible for ineligible characters to see the dethrone notification.
 If these characters try to claim guild leadership, they will receive an error message and no dethroning will occur.

 Article ID: 300910